rticommunity/rticonnextdds-examples/examples/persistent_storage/README_DATABASES.txt

 ** Windows-Based Systems

 1) First, verify that MySQL 5.1 and ODBC Connector 5.1 are installed and running on your system.
-The installation of MySQL is beyond the scope of this readme.txt.
+The installation of MySQL is beyond the scope of this document.
+Please refer to the MySQL Reference Manual for the process to install and configure MySQL.
 However, take into account the following details:
     - Install the correct version according to your system (32 bits vs 64 bits).
     - Make sure that the daemon is running (mysqld.exe).
-Please refer to the MySQL Reference Manual for the process to install and configure MySQL.

 2) RTI Persistence Service requires the installation of the MySQL ODBC 5.1 driver.
 The driver is not bundled with the MySQL server and must be